77ethers/NTERMCP/SECURITY.md

 ## Current Security Approach

-Desktop Commander is designed for human users working with AI assistants like Claude.
+NTERMCP is designed for human users working with AI assistants like Claude.
 The security restrictions built into the tool are primarily **guardrails to help the AI model** avoid actions the user didn't intend, rather than hardened security boundaries.

 **Security is not currently our top priority** - we haven't heard significant demand from users for stronger security controls.
 We take **user needs seriously**, so if you need better security controls for your specific use case, please contact the team to discuss your requirements.